hyperstack-org/hyperstack/docs/activerecord_api.md

 ## ActiveRecord API

 HyperMesh uses a subset of the standard ActiveRecord API to give your client side HyperReact components access to your server side models.
-As much as possible HyperMesh follows the syntax as semantics of ActiveRecord.
+As much as possible HyperMesh follows the syntax and semantics of ActiveRecord.

 ### Interfacing to React

 HyperMesh integrates with React to deliver your model data to the client without you having to create extra APIs or specialized controllers.
 The key idea of React is that when state (or params) change, the portions of the display effected by this data will be updated.

-HyperMesh automatically creates react state objects that will be updated as server side data is loaded, or changes.
+HyperMesh automatically creates react state objects that will be updated as server side data is loaded or changes.
 When these states change the associated parts of the display will be updated.

 A brief overview of how this works will help you understand the how HyperMesh gets the job done.